olsonanl/bulk_io/docs/download_upload_requirements.md

 *The batch download should have a uses relationship to search; however search should not have any relationship with download.*

+**Staging Area:**
+We may want to go to a staging area model where things can get into a temp area and the system can try to autodetect what type a file is.
+That would also open the door to gridftp.

 ### References from JIRA